UMM-CSci-Systems/Segmented-file-system-client/README.md

 *come ask* rather than just banging out a bunch of code that will just confuse us all later.

-**If you've written reasonable unit tests for your data structures and they pass, you'll get partial credit even if the whole client is not correct.**

 You don't have to do things like test `DatagramSocket` or file writing.
 The Java folks are responsible for the correctness of `DatagramSocket` and we'll trust them on that.
 Testing that you're writing out the correct files is